Mr Okan Demirkan currently leads Kolcuoğlu Demirkan Koçaklı’s energy and dispute resolution practices.

-Between 2004 and 2010, Mr Demirkan was heavily involved in all legal issues surrounding the Baku–Tbilisi–Ceyhan Crude Oil Pipeline Project (BTC), where he played a key role in real estate, employment, litigation and regulatory issues.
+Between 2004 and 2010, Mr Demirkan was heavily involved in all legal issues surrounding the Baku–Tbilisi–Ceyhan Crude Oil Pipeline Project (BTC), where he played a key role in real estate, corporate, employment, litigation and regulatory issues.
 In addition to BTC, Mr Demirkan advised clients in connection with the Nabucco gas pipeline and the Samsun–Ceyhan oil pipeline.

 Mr Demirkan has also been heavily involved in several international arbitration proceedings, concerning disputes arising from major infrastructure projects including build-operate-transfer model investments, share purchase agreements, shareholders’ agreements, EPC contracts, asset transfer agreements and licensing contracts.